vivekraj2002/postgre/file.md

 ## What is Database

 A database is an organized collection of data, stored and accessed electronically.
 Databases are used to store and manage large amounts of structured and unstructured data, and they can be used to support a wide range of activities, including data storage, data analysis, and data management.
-There are many different types of databases, including relational databases and NoSQL databases, and they can be used in a variety of settings, including business, scientific, and government organizations.

 <div style="text-align: center;">
   <img src="./image/database.png" alt="alt text" >